I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/mcd/nf-mcd-changerclasssendsrbsynchronous.md

 <p>If the IRP fails and the sense request data indicates that the IRP should be retried, <b>ChangerClassSendSrbSynchronous</b> will resend the IRP. </p>

-<p>Changer miniclass drivers can call this class driver routine in Microsoft Windows XP and later operating systems.
-Miniclass drivers should use this routine to send an SRB to the port driver instead of calling the <i>classpnp.sys</i> library routine <b>ClassSendSrbSynchronous</b> directly.
-Although <i>classpnp.sys </i>is shipped with the Windows Driver Kit (WDK), it is not a supported API, and drivers that call this library's routines directly might not function properly in future releases. </p>

-<p><b>ChangerClassSendSrbSynchronous</b> finishes the initialization of the partially initialized SRB, setting the SRB's flags with the values indicated in the target's device object. <b>ChangerClassSendSrbSynchronous</b> creates the IRP that is used to convey the SRB to the target device, sends the IRP, then handles the IRP's completion. </p>

-<p>If the IRP fails and the sense request data indicates that the IRP should be retried, <b>ChangerClassSendSrbSynchronous</b> will resend the IRP. </p>

 ## -requirements
 <table>
 <tr>